TEF

 When and How TEF Engages Authorities

 Regulatory and institutional engagement is the outcome of research — not the starting point.
-TEF follows a defined sequence: company first, then regulatory submission where necessary, then judicial or financial escalation where warranted.
+TEF follows a defined sequence: corporate body first, then regulatory submission to domestic or international authorities where necessary, then judicial or financial escalation where warranted.

 The sequencing principle

-TEF goes to the company before going to any authority.
-A governance review request is always the first step — giving the company the opportunity to verify facts and self-correct.
+TEF goes to the corporate body before going to any authority.
+A formal governance notice is always the first step — affording the corporate body an opportunity to respond.
 Only where the response is inadequate does TEF escalate externally.
 This produces a documented record of prior notice that strengthens any subsequent regulatory or judicial engagement.

 Step 01 — Always first

-A structured letter to company leadership — board, legal or compliance — identifying the governance concern and requesting internal review of factual accuracy, sign-off controls and oversight standards.
+A structured notice to the corporate body's leadership — board, legal or compliance — identifying the governance concern, presenting the inconsistency between the adjudication record and the corporate body's own public commitments or disclosures, and affording an opportunity to respond.
 This is not a legal notice.
 It is a governance inquiry.

 Board / ComplianceLegal counselInternal audit